ViniciusLagoGehrke/Article-Preview-Component/README.md

-# Frontend Mentor - Article preview component
+# Article preview component

+Exercise using JS EventListener and DOM handling, SVG inline to change properties, and responsive layout

 ![Design preview for the Article preview component coding challenge](desktop-preview.jpg)